 Anxiety disorders occur when:

-- It impacts on family life
+- It impacts school and family life.

 Recognising “Normal Fears “